PNNL-Comp-Mass-Spec/File-Comparison-Sampler/Readme.md

 paths and the program will compare all of the files in the first directory to the identically named files in the second directory.

-### Continuous Integration

-The latest version of the application is available on the [AppVeyor CI server](https://ci.appveyor.com/project/PNNLCompMassSpec/file-comparison-sampler/build/artifacts)

-[![Build status](https://ci.appveyor.com/api/projects/status/n4ebkr0xco519ecb?svg=true)](https://ci.appveyor.com/project/PNNLCompMassSpec/file-comparison-sampler)

 ## Installation

-* Download File-Comparison-Sampler.zip from [AppVeyor](https://ci.appveyor.com/project/PNNLCompMassSpec/file-comparison-sampler/build/artifacts)
+* Download FileComparisonSampler.zip from the [Releases Page](https://github.com/PNNL-Comp-Mass-Spec/File-Comparison-Sampler/releases)
 * Extract the files
 * Run FileComparisonSampler.exe

+### Continuous Integration

+The latest version of the application is available on the [AppVeyor CI server](https://ci.appveyor.com/project/PNNLCompMassSpec/file-comparison-sampler/build/artifacts).
+However, builds are not kept there long-term.

+[![Build status](https://ci.appveyor.com/api/projects/status/n4ebkr0xco519ecb?svg=true)](https://ci.appveyor.com/project/PNNLCompMassSpec/file-comparison-sampler)

 ## Console Switches